moodle/devdocs/general/development/upgradenotes.md

 - Think about whether your change actually needs documenting in upgrade notes:
   - if your change is in a plugin then it probably does not have any public APIs
   - most bug fixes do not need to be noted unless they change an API
-- When deprecating a feature, the replacement should also be mentioned
+- When deprecating a feature, the replacement should also be mentioned.
+To put it another way: what developers want to know is the right way to do things in the future, so focus on explaining that.

 ## Using `upgradenotes`